A Practical Introduction to Tensor Network Renormalization with TNRKit.jl: Introduction

 For models with a continuous scalar field $\phi_x \in \mathbb{R}$, the strong-coupling expansion of the previous sections must be replaced by a different strategy.
 As a concrete example, we consider the two-dimensional $\phi^4$ theory with lattice action

 where $\kappa$ controls the hopping strength and $m^2$, $\lambda$ are the mass and quartic coupling.
 The hopping term at each link is expanded in a suitable basis that decouples the two fields; this happens to be the Taylor expansion basis of polynomials.
-For the path integral,
+The path integral is as follows: